 Cultivate your green thumb with expert tips from Australia's best gardeners and florists

-Over five days, floral and gardening experts will share their knowledge on the main stage, while retailers will share advice on the best tools, plants and designs for your garden.
+Over five days, floral and gardening experts come together to showcase their knowledge on the main stage, while retailers will share advice on the best tools, plants and designs for your garden.
 Walk through the immersive Show Garden installations at Carlton Gardens and marvel at the pop-up mini gardens by people with greener thumbs than yours.
 Follow the scent of fresh flowers into the Royal Exhibition Building as Melbourne’s best florists showcase their brightest blooms across two levels.
-Join floral design workshops on making wildflower posies to crafting a flower crown, and find inspiration as RMIT fashion students return with their annual showcase of plant-based designs alongside floristry students, who will go head-to-head in flower arranging competitions.

-Whether you’re looking to redo your entire garden or just spruce up your indoor spaces with some greenery, the 2017 Melbourne International Flower and Garden Show is the place to cultivate your green thumb.
+Whether you’re looking to redo your entire garden or just spruce up your indoor spaces with some greenery, the Melbourne International Flower and Garden Show is the place to be.

 |Venue name:||Royal Exhibition Building & Carlton Gardens||Contact:|

 Average User Rating

 We asked for a further discount (or deal) for a small group of older ladies with an intellectual disability who would like to go to the show, and were turned down.

 These ladies have been institutionalised most of their lives, and we are a non profit organisation.

 The fact that we could not even have a slight discount is very dissapointing.